jjkeith/Bright-Lights-Big-Kitty/README.md

 ###Known Issues
 * The modal covers Player 2's balance so the user can't see when it blinks to indicate that rent has been earned.
+* Players can roll over and over again by escaping out of the modal.

 ###Credits
 * Rules and theme: Beatrix Keith